-People have been using cannabis (weed, marijuana, pot) and other drugs like alcohol and tobacco throughout history.
+People have been using cannabis and other drugs like alcohol and tobacco throughout history.
 People use these drugs, to feel good, feel better, do better or explore new experiences.
-Some people use these substances to deal with symptoms of their mental illness however, using drugs and alcohol can worsen the symptoms of mental illness.
-We can think of these substances as tools people often use to achieve certain goals.
+We might think of them as tools people use to achieve certain goals.
 Like all tools, drugs may help us in particular ways.
 But when not used carefully, they can also harm us or other people around us.